kognifai/Galore/SDK-documentation/casestudy.md

 In order to get a better overview of the galore capabilities, we will explore it in a simplified case study.

-Lets assume that we are a small Wind Farm owner and operator and we want to get better control over our assets.
+Let us assume that we are a small Wind Farm owner and operator and we want to get better control over our assets.
 In this case the assets are wind turbines and related infrastructure.
 Galore is very general with regards to what type of assets it can model.
 We could just as well have chosen our case study to be about ships, oil rigs, fish farms and so on.
-In other words, any asset that lends itself to hierarchical modelling and that produces data that can be represented as streams of measurements, events and samplesets is a good match for Galore.
+In other words, any asset that lends itself to hierarchical modelling and that produces data that can be represented as streams of measurements, events and sample sets is a good match for Galore.

 Data Acquisition/Data Ingest
 ============================